paulinedepuydt/data_track_integrated_exercise/README.md

 1. Start by experimenting with the API and getting the air quality data locally.
 This ensures a fast feedback cycle.
 Write the raw data as json to 1 or more files.
 2. If you are confident in your solution, you may test the integration with AWS.
 For this you would need to make the following changes:
  - configure your aws credentials to a specific profile such that you can connect to the correct aws_account and use the correct credentials.
 You can then use AWS_PROFILE=... before executing your python code
- - write the files to your own path on the s3 bucket called: **integrated-exercise-resources**.
+ - write the files to your own path on the s3 bucket called: **data-track-integrated-exercise**.
 Prefix the path of the s3 bucket with your first name like: niels-data/...
 3. create an aws batch job definition that allows you to run your code in AWS batch.
 Use the AWS role with name: **integrated-exercise-batch-job-role**.
  - Try wether you can get this working using Terraform: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/batch_job_definition
  - You will need to create an ecr repository for the docker image that will be used in AWS batch.
 Before you can push to the ecr registry, you must be logged in: